lacheporter/horror-movie-generator/README.md

-# tcg-automation
+# horror-movie-generator
-Generate QR Codes Automation
+Generate Horror genre movies based on ones I have watched an liked.